aIiceosu/ADiscordNukeBot/README.md

 # How to use:
 1. Configure config.json

-2. Open a Terminal and do:
+2. Open a Terminal and run:

    npm i discord.js